President/CEO/Chairman, Badger Meter, Inc.

 VP Marketing & Communications

 Meghan leads The Water Council’s strategic marketing platform including branding, public relations, global communications, annual Summit, events, and membership.
 One of Meghan’s early accomplishments was her leadership in the development of a proposal to the U.S. Small Business Administration for a Regional Innovation Cluster contract, which TWC received in 2014.
-Meghan also led the the re-brand, from the development of an award-winning website to an overhaul of its membership program.
+Meghan also led the re-brand, from the development of an award-winning website to an overhaul of its membership program.
 She came to the team in 2013 having worked with the Singapore-Delft Water Alliance, Badger Meter, and Alliant Energy Center.
 Meghan has an MBA in Marketing & Management from the University of Wisconsin-Whitewater, where she developed the first Water Council Student Chapter and grew the model to other universities in the state.

 Executive Assistant & Office Manager